 Cuban Olympic champions today in world rowing

-Havana, September 16 (ACN) Cubans Sergi Torres and Fernando Diane Jorge, the 2020 Tokyo Olympic champion, is competing today in the two-seater (C-2) canoe, a thousand meters from World Boating Championships in CopenhagenDenmark, the competition that will conclude next Sunday.

-According to the International Federation website: www.canoeicf.com, the Cuban duo, multiple medalists in world cups and competitions, will be in lane five of the first qualifiers along with four other pairs, Uganda, for second, Spain (3), China (6) and Canada (7).
+According to the federation’s website: www.canoeicf.com, the Cuban duo, who have won many medals in world cups and competitions, will participate in the fifth track of the first road elimination competition along with four other pairs, i.e. Uganda for the two and Spain (3 ) and China (6) and Canada (7).

 The task looks easy, as the top three of each test advance straight to the rowing final, a stage they must reach to defend their Olympic best time (3:24.995 minutes), with one they won in the Japanese capital.